klamping/unmanagement/manuscript/the-best-fight.md

 > "What makes Pixar special is that we acknowledge we will always have problems, many of them hidden from our view; that we work hard to uncover these problems, even if doing so means making ourselves uncomfortable;" - Ed Catmull, [*Creativity, Inc*](http://www.amazon.com/gp/product/0812993012/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0812993012&linkCode=as2&tag=cibomediserv-20&linkId=IQO4D44ZUGFOPX2A)

-[I believe giving meaningful feedback](http://blog.kevinlamping.com/giving-meaningful-feedback/) is crucial to a team's success over the long term.
+I believe giving meaningful feedback is crucial to a team's success over the long term.
 Build it into your everyday.
 Work on it when things are going well.
-Take a lack of criticical feedback as a bad sign.
+Take a lack of critical feedback as a bad sign.
 No matter the situation, people have opinions.
 Work to hear what they are.